mysticetus-inc/dotcom/site/content/feature/mitigation/_index.md

 Every animal sighting is accurately and instantly plotted on the map.
 Mysticetus predicts future motion as well, and all viewers everywhere see this in real-time.
 It is obvious when an animal is (or is not) within or approaching an exclusion/mitigation zone.
 All ambiguity and human error are replaced with clear, concise information displays.

 **SecureAudit**
+Environmental Mitigation is Legal Business.
+If you do it wrong, you could lose your very permit to operate.

-Everything(!) that happens - vessel motion, workboat operational status, animal sightings, safety mitigations - is stored with state-of-the-art AES-256 encryption in a replayable and unalterable audit log.
+_Everything_ that happens in the field - vessel movement, workboat operational status, animal sightings, environmental mitigations - is time stamped and recorded with state-of-the-art AES-256 encryption in a replayable and unalterable audit log.
 All data edits are logged and audited.
-Should it ever become necessary to prove something happened - or did not happen - Mysticetus gives you those tools.
+Should it ever become necessary to prove something happened - or did not happen - Mysticetus gives you the ability.
+Easily forged Excel spreadsheets and paper forms provide no such audit capability, and will be laughed out of court.

 ![Data Driven Mitigation](https://mysticetus.com/wp-content/uploads/2016/02/Mysticetus-map-view.png)